 As $W^P$ and $W_s^Q$ have the same initialization $W^0$, the objective function can be reformulated as:

 where the corresponding filtering functions are $f(X^{\top}X)=(I - \alpha X^{\top}X)^{P/Q}$ when $g(X^{\top}Y)=I$, and $f(X^{\top}X)=\sum (I - \alpha X^{\top}X)^{p/q}$ when $g(X^{\top}Y)=X^{\top}Y$.

-Subsequent works improve MTT from different perspectives, such as memory overhead~\cite{TESLA}, trajectory training~\cite{FTD}, and trajectory selection~\cite{DATM}.
-However, they all follow the same objective function so that they can be naturally included in our unified framework. \paragraph{KRR.} The early-stage DD algorithms usually update the synthetic data by solving a two-level optimization problem.
+Subsequent works improve MTT from different perspectives, such as memory overhead~\citep{TESLA}, trajectory training~\citep{FTD}, and trajectory selection~\citep{DATM}.
+However, they all follow the same objective function so that they can be naturally included in our unified framework.

+\textbf{KRR.} The early-stage DD algorithms usually update the synthetic data by solving a two-level optimization problem.
 To reduce computation and memory costs, KRR-based methods are proposed to replace the inner-optimization with a closed-form solution:

 where $\mathcal{K}_{ts} = \mathcal{K}(X, X_s) \in \mathbb{R}^{n \times m}$ and $\mathcal{K}_{ss} = \mathcal{K}(X_s, X_s) \in \mathbb{R}^{m \times m}$ are two Gram matrices.
 There are many choices of kernel functions.
 When using the linear kernel, we have: